moise-mulungu/mixed-react-projects/src/features/weather-forecast/weather-forecast-contents/debugging-weather-app.md

          * URL: Ensure that the URL you constructed for the GET request to the OpenWeatherMap API is correct.

        You'll want to add more error-handling to this code to help diagnose the issue.
 For example, you can add console logs to print out more details about the error, or even inspect the details of what's returned by the API call (the `error.response.data` in your catch block).
+***howtojs: axios library:: to use the axios library, install its package(npm install axios), require axios on top of the file, use an axios function with get(api-endpoint), then(handle the response), and catch(handle the error) methods***
   3. i then tried to learn how axios library works with fetched data
     * i googled(https://axios-http.com/docs/example) and used this prompt: "how axios library works with fetched data"
     * answer :